Find Grad Schools

 95% Women

 University of Wisconsin - Whitewater comes in at #15 on our list of the most popular colleges offering graduate certificates in education.
 Roughly 11,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,519 per year, while in-state graduate students, on average, pay $8,270 per year.
-For the 2020-2021 academic year, 22 graduate certificates were handed out to education majors at UW - Whitewater.
-Around 5% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+The average in-state tuition for full-time undergraduates is $6,519 per year, while in-state graduate students, on average, pay $8,436 per year.
+During the most recent year for which we have data, 22 people received their graduate certificate in education from UW - Whitewater.

 21 Yearly Graduations

 The 18th most popular school in the country for education majors who are seeking their graduate certificate is Louisiana State University and Agricultural & Mechanical College.
 Each year, around 34,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
-The education program at Louisiana State University and Agricultural & Mechanical College awarded 21 graduate certificates during the 2020-2021 school year.
-About 86% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 21 people received their graduate certificate in education from Louisiana State University.
+Of these students, 92% were women and 31% were members of underrepresented racial-ethnic groups.

 #19